Educational Benefits

 The University is required to conduct random audits at the end of the tax year to ensure that children who received QTR do qualify as dependent children/relatives.
 If the audit reveals your child was not your dependent, the QTR benefit will be retroactively withdrawn and you will owe tuition.

 Retirees: Employees who retire from the University with Official Retirement Status remain eligible for QTR/EAP benefits for themselves and their spouses and dependent children.
-In order to remain eligible, retirees must take a distribution from their retirement plan within 31 days of their retirement date.
+To remain eligible, retirees must take a distribution from their retirement plan within 31 days of their retirement date.

-Employees on Leave of Absence: Employees on an approved leave of absence, and their spouses and eligible dependent children, continue to be eligible for the QTR/EAP benefits for the duration of the approved absence.
+Employees on Leave of Absence: Employees on an approved leave of absence, their spouses, and eligible dependent children continue to be eligible for the QTR/EAP benefits for the duration of the approved absence.

-Former Employees: Classified Staff and University Staff employees who are separated from University employment through reorganization/reduction in force following at least 5 consecutive years of satisfactory service, along with their spouses and dependent children, remain eligible for QTR/EAP benefits for 12 months following layoff.
+Former Employees: Classified Staff and University Staff employees separated from University employment through reorganization/reduction in force following at least five (5) consecutive years of satisfactory service, along with their spouses and dependent children, remain eligible for QTR/EAP benefits for 12 months following layoff.

 Spouses and dependents of deceased employees may remain eligible for QTR/EAP benefits.
 Please consult the Qualified Tuition Reduction policy.